SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-Instead of using a identifier that is only valid locally within a Verifiable Presentation (more on that later) we can opt for both identifiers to contain the URL to hosted instance of our LRN Verifiable Credential.
+Instead of using a identifier that is only valid locally within a Verifiable Presentation (more on that later) we can opt for both identifiers to contain the URL to hosted instance of our LRN Gaia-X Credential.
 For the purpose of demonstration, we will do that next but keep in mind that this is optional for Verifiable Credentials as the [Gaia-X documentation on identifiers](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#identifiers) states:

 > It is up to the issuer to decide if the @id is a resolvable URI or not.